saltytine/relativity/README.md

 - unit tests for all modules.
 - physics validation against known relativistic scenarios (twin paradox, light clocks, relativistic collisions).
 - benchmarking and tuning for various hardware profiles.

 ---

-## development principles
-- **no corners cut:** every feature fully implemented and tested.
-- **unit tests:** each module and feature must have comprehensive tests.
-- **documentation:** all code and apis are well-documented.
-- **performance:** always profile and optimize for both low and high-end systems.

----

-## next steps
-1. **step 1:** set up the project structure and implement the ecs core with unit tests.
-2. **step 2:** integrate math library and build classical physics foundation.
-3. **step 3:** implement rendering abstraction and basic pipeline.
-4. **step 4:** add relativistic physics and visual effects.
-5. **step 5:** build tooling, api, and debugging utilities.
-6. **step 6:** comprehensive testing, validation, and optimization.

----